crs4/health-gateway/_sources/modules/hgw_frontend/rest_api.rst.txt

     :parameter message_id: the id of the message to get
     :resjson string process_id: the process_id of the Flow Request that the message belongs to.
+    :resjson string source_id: the source_id of the source endpoint the message arrives from
+    :resjson string channel_id: it is the id of the channel that the message refers to
     :resjson int message_id: the message_id: it is the same as the one in the request url
-    :resjson string message_id: a base64 encoded string representing the encrypted message arrived from the source
+    :resjson string data: a base64 encoded string representing the encrypted message arrived from the source
     :reqheader Authorization: Bearer <oauth_2_access_token>
     :reqheader Accept: application/json
     :resheader Content-Type: application/json